alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

 **Fix: add net labels `TXD0` and `RXD0` to module pins 31 and 30, and relabel header pin 2 from `RXT0` to `RXD0`.** Three labels.

+**Status 2026-08-15: FIXED functionally.** `TXD0` and `RXT0` each now count two instances — header and module pin — so both directions connect.
+The designer connected the net under the typo'd name rather than renaming it;
+`RXT0` → `RXD0` is now purely cosmetic and lives in Rework 16.

+### 2.11 CEC lost its ESD clamp — **[confirmed, NEW in rev 2026-08-15]**

+`D3` (AZ5123-01F, the dedicated CEC ESD clamp present in rev 2026-08-12) was **deleted in this revision with no replacement**. `D4`'s four-channel array clamps `HDMI-SDA`, `HDMI-SCL`, `HDMI-5V` and `HDMI-HPD` — CEC is not among its channels.
+What remains on the CEC net is the 27 kΩ pull-up `R11` and the `D2` BAT54 rail clamp; neither is rated for ESD strikes.

+CEC is the line this product exists for: hot-plugged, user-facing, and electrically shared with every device on the HDMI tree.
+It is also wired more or less directly to a P4 GPIO.
+An 8 kV contact discharge through an HDMI cable shield-to-CEC fault is a real field event, and the failure it causes (a dead GPIO on a soldered-down BGA) is not reworkable.

+**Action:** restore a low-capacitance TVS on CEC at the connector.
+The removed AZ5123-01F was suitable; any ≤ 5 V working-voltage, < 10 pF unidirectional clamp works.
+If the deletion was deliberate — e.g. a plan to move CEC behind a buffer — record that on the sheet instead.
+Rework 19.

 ---